cselling/URLShorten/README.md

 ## Json
   gave me easy to use file I/O to store my dictionary as a JSON file in between sessions

+### Pylint.jpeg
+  pylint evaluation of my source code

+### PythonProject.jpeg
+  example of program opening up a shortened URL in my webbrowser browser pointed to by 'path' variable